AlexCharlton/site-generator/README.md

 - `toc-depth`

 ## Appendix D -- *site-generator* syntax
 Templates contain `$template-variables$` and `$(template expressions)`.
 When templates are expanded, these are replaced with the value of the variable or the result of the expression.
+Templates are located in the `template/` directory.

 Content files define configuration variables and content variables.
 The list of configuration variables can be seen in [appendix A](#appendix-a-configuration-variables).
 Variables are defined by starting a line with the name of the variable, prepended by a colon.
-Variables must be be preceeded by a blank line.
+Variables must be preceded by a blank line.
 Content variables can have additional arguments, appearing on the same line as the variable, in the form of key-value pairs separated by equal signs.
 E.g.:

 ```
 :template